Now featuring a new and improved lure that lasts for 3 months!

 There are dozens of different kinds of stink bugs throughout North America.
-The Brown Marmorated stink bug is found mostly in the mid-Atlantic states, with populations starting to grow in Ohio and Indiana.
-This trap and lure will only attract the Brown Marmorated Stink Bug, Green Stink Bug, or Native Brown Stink Bug (specifically Euschistus servus, E. conspersus, E. heros, E. obscurus, E. tristigmus).
-The lure will NOT attract any other kind of stink bug.
+The Brown Marmorated stink bug is found mostly in the mid-Atlantic states, with populations increasing in Ohio and Indiana.

 The DEAD-INN™ Stink Bug Trap is a dynamic combination of a pheromone lure and visual attraction.
 The patented design of color and shape was developed for maximum effectiveness based on the searching behavior of the stink bug.
 The lure is a potent eco-friendly aggregation pheromone synthesized under strict guidelines.
 It is enclosed in a controlled release dispenser that continues to attract bugs for 30 or more days.
 When bugs enter the trap they have a tough time getting out and eventually die.
 The reusable trap can catch hundreds and hundreds of stink bugs.